bounce-back-emails

 Once you have identified the reason for the bounce, it is crucial to categorize it into a type.

 A hard bounce indicates that automated re-delivery is impossible.
-In contrast, a soft bounce suggests there may be a temporary delay in delivery, but the email will eventually be delivered, so you don’t need to worry.
+In contrast, a soft bounce suggests there may be a temporary delay in delivery, but the email message will eventually be delivered, so you don’t need to worry.

 If you encounter a hard bounce, removing the email address from your mailing list is advisable, as further attempts to deliver emails to that address will be futile and can harm your email send score.